Preschool Activities with Easy Setups

 Paper and crayons promote toddler and preschooler independent play

-Set out paper shapes to spark creative play.
 Use a simple pattern such as a butterfly, a snowman, a house.
 A shape or pattern can sometimes provide inspiration without having to give instructions or guidance.

-Use markers or crayons or a combination of both.
+Provide markers or crayons or a combination of both.
 Keep supplies to a minimum.

 Water play sink or float preschool science activity

-Set out a small basin of water and small objects or toys that can sink or float.
 Kids can sort objects and splash in the water.
 This activity is great for engaging language and math skills.

 Water play painting with a foam brush on cardboard

-Use a small basin of water for a painting activity.
 Provide a piece of cardboard to use as your canvas and a paintbrush for dipping into the water.
 A foam brush works well for spreading water on the canvas.

 I hope you are inspired by these suggestions.
 They are intended to spark ideas for creative but simple hands-on play, with support for independent play.